Favorite Breadmaker Recipe

 I have a recipe that I have used for years.
 It is reliable, and it can be slightly altered.
 The picture above was taken from our last loaf.

 We make bread often.
-We have a wheat grinder and are able to grind our own wheat for the wheat flour.
+We have a wheat grinder and are able to grind our own wheat to make wheat flour.
 It is not difficult to grind wheat and it lasts for several months in the refrigerator.

 Below is the basic recipe we use.
 Note that when a bread says it is "whole wheat", that just means that it contains some whole wheat.
 It may also have white flour in it.
 In this case, our basic recipe has 1 cup of whole wheat, and one cup of white flour.